Solomon Islands–Spain relations: Historical relations

-After these expeditions Spain lost interest in the islands, although they continued to visit them during the 17th century.
-There was a new colonising attempt in 1606, led by Pedro Fernández de Quirós, who re-established the Mendaña colony, but abandoned it with the intention of discovering and exploring Australia, in which he was unsuccessful.
-The islands were subsequently visited by British, French and Dutch.

 Diplomatic relations

 Spain established diplomatic relations with the nation state of Solomon Islands on 8 August 1980, but did not establish an embassy there but placed it under the jurisdiction of the Spanish Embassy in Canberra, Australia consular affairs managed by the Spanish consulate general in Sydney.

 In 2013, Spain opened an honorary consulate in Honiara, reporting to the Spanish consulate in Sydney.
+At the municipal level, the Andalusian city of Guadalcanal and the island of Guadalcanal signed a twinning agreement the same year.